 Please complete the following details to apply for the staff car parking scheme.

 Lowered kerbs, lifts and adapted facilities, along with the compact and flat nature of our 60-acre campus, help facilitate the mobility and general wellbeing of visitors with disabilities.

 All teaching and recreational facilities are on one site at Aston Triangle in Birmingham city centre, along with residential accommodation which is managed and owned by UNITE.

 Disabled car parking is available at locations P1, 20 and 24, marked on the campus map.
 Spaces will need to be booked in advance, so please contact the person you're visiting to make arrangements.
 For further information, call the Disability Team on +44(0)121 204 5015.

 Although we strive to make the University as accessible as possible, the Main Building does not have electronic door opening along the corridors which may make the building difficult to navigate without assistance for some users.

 The guides below aim to provide general advice on the location of services and facilities and the easiest way to access them.
-Any staff, students or visitors who need specific route-planning and/or advice should contact the Enabling Team.
+Any staff, students or visitors who need specific route-planning and/or advice should contact the Disability & Academic Support Team.

 Access to Main Building

 Two entrances lead into the foyer of the Main Building where the University Reception desk is located on the lower ground next to the security desk.
 Induction Loop (Telecoil) systems are fitted in the reception.